jkang89/django-rest-apis/README.md

 You can install these with the following command:

-    pip install -r requirements.txt
+    sudo pip install -r requirements.txt

 Getting Started
 ============

 - Create a Twitter App (https://apps.twitter.com/)

 - In the Twitter App config, ensure the Callback URL is `http://127.0.0.1:9000/complete/twitter`

 - In the settings.py or settings_my.py, set the following to your own key or set the secret key as an environment variable in the production environment: